Biblical minimalism

 Minimalism is not a unified movement, but rather a label that came to be applied to several scholars at different universities who held similar views, chiefly Niels Peter Lemche and Thomas L. Thompson at the University of Copenhagen, Philip R. Davies, and Keith Whitelam.
 Minimalism gave rise to intense debate during the 1990s—the term "minimalists" was in fact a derogatory one given by its opponents, who were consequently dubbed "maximalists", but in fact neither side accepted either label.

 Maximalists, or neo-Albrightians, are composed of two quite distinct groups, the first represented by the archaeologist William Dever and the influential publication Biblical Archaeology Review, the second by biblical scholar Iain Provan and Egyptologist Kenneth Kitchen.
-Although these debates were in some cases heated, most scholars occupied the middle ground evaluating the arguments of both schools critically.
+Although these debates were in some cases heated, most scholars occupied the middle ground, evaluating the arguments of both schools critically.

-Since the 1990s, while some of the minimalist arguments have been challenged or rejected, others have been refined and adopted into the mainstream of biblical scholarship.
+Since the 1990s, while some of the minimalist arguments (i.e. the Bible should not be used in archaeology) have been challenged or rejected, others have been refined and adopted into the mainstream of biblical scholarship (i.e. claims about Exodus, Israelite Conquest, United Monarchy).